 An asset search covering a number of countries is sometimes necessary if monies the subject of a divorce, bankruptcy, or debt collection proceeding are hidden in a money laundering circuit.
-This can be true because "Large-scale money laundering schemes invariably contain cross-border elements", as is recognized by the Financial Action Task Force– an international organization against money laundering and terrorist financing.
+This can be true because “[l]arge-scale money laundering schemes invariably contain cross-border elements,” as mentioned by the Financial Action Task Force’s webpage.

-Domestic companies without active business or significant assets, (“shell companies"), however should also be considered part of the money laundering landscape.
-According to a Financial Action Task Force June 23, 2006 summary at page 9, the beneficial ownership of these kinds of companies in Nevada and Delaware “…may not, in most instances, be adequate, accurate or available on a timely basis.
+Domestic companies without active business or significant assets, (“shell companies”), should also be considered part of the money laundering landscape.
+According to a Financial Action Task Force June 23, 2006 summary, the beneficial ownership of these kinds of companies in Nevada and Delaware “…may not, in most instances, be adequate, accurate or available on a timely basis.
 This is a vulnerability for the U.S. AML/CFT [anti-money laundering/counter-terrorist financing] system.”

 The Internal Revenue Service also recognizes in its 2007 Dirty Dozen Tax Scams, that: “[d]omestic shell corporations and other entities are being formed and operated in certain states for the purpose of disguising the ownership of the business or financial activity.”
 Meanwhile, a Financial Crimes Enforcement Network November 9, 2006 advisory demonstrates that it too is aware of the misuse of shell companies to hide assets/launder money.
 Besides its November advisory, the Financial Crimes Enforcement Network issued a November 2006 report explaining that Delaware, Nevada, Oregon, and Wyoming may be “…attractive to those persons seeking to hide illicit activity within the framework of shell corporations.”